mayank1513/visitor-analytics-with-azure-face/readme.md

 ## How to use
 1. Clone git repo or download and extract zip
-2. open in VS code or any other python sde or just run cmd in this folder
+2. open in VS code or any other python sde and edit subscription key and endpoint on line 16 and 19 respectively.
 3. type
     python retail_genome.py -v sample.mp4